top of page

 It has existed for centuries and is primarily used by the Deaf community in the UK (alongside Irish Sign Language in Northern Ireland).
 Sign language is not international; there are hundreds of different sign languages around the world.
 BSL is independent of spoken English, having evolved over many generations with a complex grammar of hand and body movements, facial expressions, and eye gaze to convey meaning.
 It is a rich, culturally significant language.

-Vital but distinct roles for BSL and Makaton
+Vital but distinct roles for BSL and Makaton, is Makaton Sign Language?

 Comments